mdsufz/MuDoGeR/Manual_MuDoGeR.md

 MuDoGeR provides three mapping pipelines, called --reduced, --complete, and --genes

-Initially, module 5 selects the representatives' MAGs/UViGs/eMAB based on ANI 95 distance measure using the **gOTUpick** software integrated into the MuDoGeR custom scripts.
+Initially, module 5 selects the representatives' MAGs/UViGs/eMAB based on Average nucleotide identity (ANI) 95 distance measure using the **gOTUpick** software integrated into the MuDoGeR custom scripts.
 Following, MuDoGeR provides three mapping pipelines, called --reduced, --complete, and --genes.

 When using the --complete flag, MuDoGeR maps all WGS samples to all representative MAGs/UViGs/eMAB selected by the **gOTUpick**.
 When using the --reduced flag, MuDoGeR maps the representative MAGs/UViGs/eMAB only to the WGS samples where they and their group of MAGs/UViGs/eMAB were recovered.
 In both cases, you can use the --coverage and --relative-abundance flags to also calculate the MAGs/UViGs/eMAB coverage and relative abundance, respectively.